Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs

-The falsification test approach is relatively simple to implement, but two important pitfalls threaten it.
-First, it generally relies on the assumption that suitable subpopulations have a rectangular shape.
+The falsification test approach is relatively simple to implement, but it has two important pitfalls.
+First, it generally relies on the assumption that the subpopulation we are looking for has a rectangular shape.
 Although this assumption offers computational advantages, restricting the set of candidate subpopulations, it may be without grounds or be difficult to justify from a substantive perspective.
-Second, causal inference is drawn conditionally on the results of the falsification tests: the uncertainty about a selected subpopulation is never incorporated in the inferences for the causal effects of interest.
+Second, causal inference is drawn conditionally on the results of the falsification tests without incorporating the uncertainty about the selected subpopulation.